THE AERONAUTS / FLY-IN THEATRE

 THE IMPACT

-Over 8,500 guests across seven cities generated 350+ millions of social impressions.
-Find out more about the initiative on Adweek.
+Over 8,500 guests across seven cities sparked 350+ million social impressions.

 Role: Concept, Copy Lead